jonas-45/Food-Festival-app/README.md

 ### Setup

-Clone this repository to your desired folder: In order to run this project you need to clone from my repository or download the code form my github page and run it on any browser of your chosing:
+Clone this repository to your desired folder: In order to run this project you need to clone from my repository or download the code form my github page and run it on any browser of your chosing: Clone this repo using git clone https://github.com/jonas-45/Food-Festival-app.git

 ### Usage